Transfer Pricing tax compliance

 Tax Compliance and Risk Mitigation

-A well-documented transfer pricing study serves as a company's first line of defence in case of a tax audit.
-It demonstrates to tax authorities that the company has reasonably complied with transfer pricing regulations, potentially reducing the risk of adjustments and penalties.
+A documented transfer pricing research is the initial line of defence of companies in an occasion of tax audit.
+It shows to tax authorities that the company has reasonably addressed the transfer pricing rules and thus may also minimize the threat of adjustments and fines.

 Strategic Decision